 - Under Add an activity to <template>, select Blank Activity and click Next.

-- Under Choose options for your new file, change the Activity Name to MyActivity.
+- Under Customize the Activity, change the Activity Name to MyActivity.
 The Layout Name changes to activity_my, and the Title to MyActivity.
 The Menu Resource Name is menu_my.

 - Click the Finish button to create the project.

 An activity is one of the distinguishing features of the Android framework.
 Activities provide the user with access to your app, and there may be many activities.
 An application will usually have a main activity for when the user launches the application, another activity for when she selects some content to view, for example, and other activities for when she performs other tasks within the app.
 See Activities for more information.